kchinzei/PCA9xxxPWM/README.md

 By default it is in **totem pole mode, not inverted** after initialization.
 PCA9xxx changes `PCA9685PWM` by calling `begin()` to open-drain, inverted so as it works same as other devices.
+Currently these functions are not implemented for `PCA9632PWM`.

 ### Functions that need some caution